 Pregnant women typically need additional nutrients, including calcium.
 Too much calcium, however, can strain the kidneys.
 Additionally, calcium absorption is increased during pregnancy.
-Both of these factors can elevate the risk for developing stones.
+Both of these factors can elevate your risk of developing stones.

 Anatomical and physiological changes during pregnancy can increase a woman's risk of developing kidney stones.
 Chronic and persistent urinary tract infections may be a symptom of kidney stones.
 Pregnant women who suffer from UTIs should mention and discuss the problem with their healthcare provider.

 What to do?

-For most people, a stone is a painful experience; yet, around 70-80% of stones pass spontaneously without intense medical intervention.
+For most people, a stone is a painful experience; yet, around 70 to 80 percent of stones pass spontaneously without intense medical intervention.
 If an aggressive approach is required, surgery may be considered or even required.

-X-rays are a method of choice for determining stone presence; however, most health professionals discourage their use during pregnancy.
+X-rays are usually a method of choice for determining the presence of kidney stones; however, most health professionals discourage their use during pregnancy.
 Radiation is emitted from X-ray machines, possibly affecting the developing fetus.
 Currently, very little research is available to determine the exact effects radiation has on both the mother and the unborn child.
-With the risks of surgery and anesthesia, not to mention the risk of radiation exposure, minimally-invasive approaches are often the best course of action for pregnant women.
+With the risks of surgery and anesthesia, not to mention the risk of radiation exposure, minimally-invasive approaches, like an ultrasound, are often a better course of action for pregnant women.

 A ureteroscopy involves placing a thin tube in the urethra to the site of the kidney stones, effectively removing them from the body.
 As the complication rate for ureteroscopy during pregnancy is relatively low, it’s no wonder why physicians are becoming increasingly fond of using this stone-removal method.